Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 11. Gong

-Gong is a revenue intelligence platform that captures and analyzes customer-facing interactions, including sales calls, emails, and meetings.
-It provides intelligence on account health, buying committee dynamics, and deal risks by analyzing customer interactions.
+Gong is a revenue intelligence platform that captures and analyzes customer-facing interactions, including sales calls, emails, and meetings, to provide intelligence on account health, buying committee dynamics, and deal risks.
+For ABM programs, Gong serves as the feedback loop that tells you whether your account strategy is actually working in conversations.

-• Records and transcribes sales calls, video conferences, and emails
+• Recording and transcription of sales calls, video conferences, and emails

-• Uses AI to analyze conversations for topics, keywords, and sentiment
+• AI-powered conversation analysis for topics, keywords, and sentiment

-• Provides deal intelligence to identify pipeline risks and opportunities
+• Deal intelligence to identify pipeline risks and opportunities

-• Offers market intelligence by tracking competitor and product mentions
+• Market intelligence through competitor and product mention tracking

 Learn More About Gong